Feno Ilirel

 Relationships

-Feno's council is often sought by San Sylvester, who considers her to be the superior alchemist.
+Feno's council is said often sought by San Sylvester, who considers her to be the superior alchemist.

 Appearance